 - If a participant or team member tests positive for COVID-19:

 - We will isolate them from the group

-- We support the arrangement of transportation to get medication if the person desires. https://aspr.hhs.gov
+- We support the arrangement of transportation to get medication if the person desires it. https://aspr.hhs.gov

-- We will arrange for food and drink delivery while the person is in isolation
+- We will arrange food and drink delivery while the person is in isolation.

 - We will ask if they want to stay (if practical).
-If they wish/are able to leave, we will support them with arrangements
+If the participant wish can leave, we will support them with arrangements.

 - Should someone test positive, a discussion will be called with the remaining participants and team members to decide if they want to leave or continue participating in the workshop.